a16z/jsi/README.md

 ## Highlights

 - 🏆 acts as a "virtual best solver" by running multiple solvers in parallel and printing the result of the fastest solver to stdout
-- 🔍 discovers available solvers on on the PATH at runtime
+- 🔍 discovers available solvers on the PATH at runtime
 - 🛣️ runs solvers in parallel and monitors their progress
 - 📜 parses solver output to determine if the problem is sat, unsat, error, unknown, etc
 - ⏰ can terminate solvers after a timeout